 - 1. Type and Level: Efficiency, Key. - 2.
 Rationale, Relevance, Reliability: This indicator measures the success of issuance of appropriate enforcement actions in a timely manner for major violations. - 3.
 Use: This indicator will be used for internal management purposes as well as for performance-based budgeting purposes. - 4.
-Clarity: This indicator is based on the issuance of enforcement actions addressing major violations (high priority violations (HPV) for the air program and significant noncompliance violations (SNC) for the water and hazardous waste programs, and the issuance of enforcement action for solid waste, radiation, and underground storage tank program violations that pose substantial risk of harm to human health and the environment and/or where there is little to no implementation of the regulations, which thereby, resulted in the violation occurring. - 5.
-Data Source, Collection and Reporting: Extracted from the enforcement database on an as needed basis. - 6.
+Clarity: This indicator is based on the issuance of enforcement actions addressing major violations (high priority violations (HPV)) for the air program and significant noncompliance violations (SNC) for the water and hazardous waste programs, and the issuance of enforcement action for solid waste, radiation, and underground storage tank program violations that pose substantial risk of harm to human health and the environment and/or where there is little to no implementation of the regulations, which thereby, resulted in the violation occurring. - 5.
+Data Source, Collection and Reporting: Extracted from TEMPO360 on an as needed basis. - 6.
 Calculation Methodology: Computed using the dates of assignment compared to date of issuance according to prescribed timelines. - 7.
 Scope: This indicator is disaggregated. - 8.
 Caveats: None. - 9.
 Accuracy, Maintenance, Support: This indicator was audited by the Legislative Auditor in 2002 and 2003.
 The auditor found the indicator and the method of calculation used to derive the percentage to be valid, reliable and accurately reported.
 The method of calculation will be derived using the same data sources and procedures for data entry that was previously audited.
-Such data is entered into and maintained in trackers/database.
-Information in the trackers is crosschecked with data in the Advantage RM (formerly TEMPO) data system for accuracy.
-The trackers and database are backed up on a regular basis to the network server, thus ensuring the preservation of the data.
+Such data is entered into and maintained in the TEMPO360 data system for accuracy.
+The trackers and data system are backed up on a regular basis to the network server, thus ensuring the preservation of the data.